 Find Sacred Space or some other peaceful corner and make sure to get some quiet time in by yourself or with a small group of friends.
 And dont feel like you have to go to everything sometimes its better just to kick back and buy the tape later.
 Dont forget that the Sacrament of Reconciliation is offered (sometimes there is nothing like confession to a priest you dont know).
-The Chapel and Reconciliation are located near each other (usually in Hall E; on the third floor in the Convention Center).
+The Chapel and Reconciliation are located near each other on the third floor in the Convention Center.

 Arena sessions are always open

-Remember, you can always hang out at or near the Arena sessions (English: Main Arena; Spanish: Hall B), which can be a good place to meet up as well.
+Remember, you can always hang out at or near the Arena sessions (English in the Arena; Spanish in Hall B), which can be a good place to meet up as well.

 Avoid long bathroom lines